 Others think it’s sharing of feelings — and it is, but it is more than just sharing how each person feels.

 Empathetic-listening, sharing feelings, emotional support and affirming the other persons feelings are all part of emotional connection.
 But are not all by themselves emotional connection.

 Emotional connection, at least in my opinion, is when two or more people feel the same emotion at the same time.
 If one person is sharing an emotion and the other is actively listening but not feeling the same emotions, that is not emotionally connecting.
 That is ‘good listening”.

 For emotional connection to happen, the emotion must be felt together, with each other at the same time.

 I give this example all the time.
 You and a friend are talking about a restaurant you went to.
 You’re talking about YOUR experience and your friend relates a story about THEIR similar experience in the same restaurant or a different one.
 On the surface this may look like emotional connection because you are both talking about the same subject and sharing your experiences with each other, but this is NOT emotional connection.
 What you are doing is sharing information/experiences.

 It’s like two people going the same direction, but walking on two parallel lanes.
 You may get to the destination but your experience of the journey there will not be the same.

 The most interesting thing about emotional connection is that we know it when we FEEL it.
-It’s not a thought, a guess or some intellectual pursuit, it’s a feeling that your hearts and minds are connected– a feeling of one-ness.
+It’s not a thought, a guess or some intellectual pursuit, it’s a feeling of one-ness.

-So if you are learning or doing “active listening”, sharing your feelings, affirming or acknowledging your ex’s feelings and being emotionally supportive, remember, that’s just one part of emotionally connecting.
-You have to go further.
-You have to feel what they feel, and communicate how you feel in ways that they can feel what you feel.
+So if you are learning or doing “active listening”, sharing your feelings, affirming or acknowledging your ex’s feelings and being emotionally supportive, try to go further into emotionally connecting.

 You can do this on just about any subject, music, food, work, family, pets, politics… anything.